Vixtron/hackintosh/README.md

-## My Hackintosh tutorial (works for my system, might not do as well for yours.)
+## My Hackintosh tutorial (works for my system, might as well do for yours if you are lucky enough)

 1. Run the VM, find a working tutorial and grab the VMWare image, download the app for macOS from the App Store.
 2. Partition your flashdrive using disk utility and use the GUID partition map `diskutil eraseDisk "jhfs+" "USB" "GPTFormat" /dev/diskXsY`